data-engineering-collective/plateau/docs/spec/serialization.rst

 Supported data types
 --------------------

-Kartothek generally does not impose any restrictions on the data types to be used as long as they are compatible and in alignment with the :doc:`pyarrow pandas integration<python/pandas>`.
+plateau generally does not impose any restrictions on the data types to be used as long as they are compatible and in alignment with the :doc:`pyarrow pandas integration<python/pandas>`.

 For a detailed explanation about how types are handled, please consult :doc:`type_system`.